I am a postdoc in the Boston College math department.

 Grothendieck groups of categories of abelian varieties, to appear in European Journal of Mathematics.

-Selmer groups in families of quadratic twists with a 3-isogeny, with M. Bhargava, Z. Klagsbrun, and R. Lemke Oliver, preprint.
+with M. Bhargava, Z. Klagsbrun, and R. Lemke Oliver, submitted.

 Extensions of CM elliptic curves and orbit counting on the projective line, with J. Rosen, to appear in Research in Number Theory.